Price Update, Recent Developments, Community, Future Events By DailyCoin - Up News Info

 Price Update

-WAXP has been far from impressive in the market recently.
-Through the weeklong rally that saw the crypto market finally reclaim the $2 trillion market cap, the price of WAXP experienced a brief surge before losing its gains.
+A combination of impressive innovations have seen the native token (FTT) rise by over 8% in the last 24 hours to trade at $51.47.

-Price Chart of the WAX (WAXP) over the last seven days.
+Price Chart of the FTX Token (FTT) over the last seven days.
 Source CoinMarketCap

-The above price chart shows WAXP opening the week at $0.181 before peaking at $0.1971 on August 12th.
-A sell-off has seen the price of WAXP fall back to $0.1861 today.
-The coin is currently down by 2% over the last 24 hours.

-- While the WAX blockchain stands out amongst others, its native token (WAXP) has failed to dominate the crypto marketplace
+With a market capitalization of $4.8 billion, the asset is ranked at number 30 by market cap with daily volumes at $271 million.
+The asset reached its all-time high of $63.08 in May and, with the exchange trading volumes above $10.9 billion, the stage is set for it to set a new all-time high.

 Community